cfsengineering/CEASIOMpy/ceasiompy/PyTornado/README.md

 `PyTornado` calculates aerodynamic coefficients of an aircraft for a given aeromap and write back results in a CPACS file.

-Optionaly, `PyTornado` can also plot some results.
+Optionally, `PyTornado` can also plot some results.

 <p align="center">